rmbolger/Posh-ACME/README.md

 - Multiple accounts supported per user profile which allows different certs to have different contact emails
 - PEM and PFX output files
 - No elevated Windows privileges required *(unless using -Install switch)*
+- Cross platform PowerShell Core support! [(FAQ)](https://github.com/rmbolger/Posh-ACME/wiki/Frequently-Asked-Questions-(FAQ)#does-posh-acme-work-cross-platform-on-powershell-core)

 # Not Currently Supported (Yet)

 - HTTP challenge support
-- PowerShell Core support

 # Install

+## Release

 The [latest release version](https://www.powershellgallery.com/packages/Posh-ACME) can found in the PowerShell Gallery.
-Installing from the gallery requires the PowerShellGet module which is installed by default on Windows 10 or later.
+Installing from the gallery requires the PowerShellGet module which is installed by default on Windows 10 or later and all versions of PowerShell Core.
 See [Getting Started with the Gallery](https://www.powershellgallery.com/) for instructions on earlier OSes.
 Zip/Tar versions can also be downloaded from the [GitHub releases page](https://github.com/rmbolger/Posh-ACME/releases).

 ```powershell
 # install for all users (requires elevated privs)